-UCLan has a Travel Plan which details the travel demands of the University, our achievements to date and sets targets to reduce the environmental impact of travel by 2017/18.
+UCLan has a Travel Plan which details the travel demands of the University, our achievements to date and sets targets to reduce the environmental impact of travel.

 The University takes pollution prevention very seriously and the controls and staff training we have put in place are managed via our ISO14001 certified Integrated Health, Safety and Environmental Management System.
 Key staff members throughout the campus have been trained to use spillage containment kits.
 If you spot an incident or potential incident, please report it to Security on extension 2068.
 In general never pour anything other than water down the drain whether inside or outside a building.

 The University has been cutting carbon emissions on our estate and reducing running costs by constructing energy efficient buildings.
 All our new building and construction work reaches the standards set by BREEAM Education Excellent and full building refurbishments meet BREEAM Very Good.
 For all smaller and part building refurbishments we adopt sustainability principles.
 For example, energy efficient LED lighting and movement and day-light sensors as well as dual flush toilets and sensor taps in washrooms are now standard fittings.
 Opportunities for encouraging sustainable travel, waste segregation as well as for enhancing biodiversity are all factored into building design.